Meiosis: Genetic variation

 The new combinations of DNA created during meiosis are a significant source of genetic variation alongside mutation, resulting in new combinations of alleles, which may be beneficial.
 Meiosis generates gamete genetic diversity in two ways: (1) Law of Independent Assortment.
 The independent orientation of homologous chromosome pairs along the metaphase plate during metaphase I and orientation of sister chromatids in metaphase II, this is the subsequent separation of homologs and sister chromatids during anaphase I and II, it allows a random and independent distribution of chromosomes to each daughter cell (and ultimately to gametes); and (2) Crossing Over.
 The physical exchange of homologous chromosomal regions by homologous recombination during prophase I results in new combinations of genetic information within chromosomes.
+However, such physical exchange does not always occur during meiosis.
+In the oocytes of the silkworm Bombyx mori, meiosis is completely achiasmate (lacking crossovers).
+Although synaptonemal complexes are present during the pachytene stage of meiosis in B. mori, crossing-over homologous recombination is absent between the paired chromosomes.